Frequently Asked Questions

 How long does it take to complete a course?

 The courses on the Portal vary in length.
-Many course descriptions offer a recommended run-time; however, each course is self-paced, allowing participants to start, stop, and resume the course based on the demands of their schedule.
-Additionally, once enrolled in a course, participants remain enrolled with continued access to the course for as long as the course is available on the Portal.
+Many course descriptions offer a course length; however, each course is self-paced, allowing participants to start, stop, and resume the course based on the demands of their schedule.
+Portal course sessions run January 1 – December 31 of each year and course content must be completed by December 31 in order to earn your certificate.
+Learners who have completed a course within an active session will continue to have access to the course materials and certificate after the session ends.

-Do Portal users need to finish a course in one sitting?
+Do Portal learners need to finish a course in one sitting?

 Are course documents and slides available for download?

-Can Portal users take the same course more than once?
+Can Portal learners take the same course more than once?